-Parent/Guardian Connection (Academic)
+Guardian Connection (Academic)

-Granite Academy encourages parent/guardian/teacher communication to have full understanding and transparency regarding any student's performance in their classes.
-Parents are provided with access to Gradelink, a Student Information System that is updated regularly with the current grades and student progress (outlined above).
+Granite Academy encourages guardian/caretaker/teacher communication to have full understanding and transparency regarding any student's performance in their classes.
+Guardians/caregivers are provided with access to Gradelink, a Student Information System that is updated regularly with the current grades and student progress (outlined above).
 Teachers typically update their grades on a biweekly basis.

-In the event that a parent/guardian would like to inquire about their child's performance or needs more detailed information regarding a specific subject, they are encouraged to reach out to the teacher via email (email addresses are provided to all parents/guardians upon a student being assigned to a specific teacher).
+In the event that a guardian/caretaker would like to inquire about their child's performance or needs more detailed information regarding a specific subject, they are encouraged to reach out to the teacher via email (email addresses are provided to all guardians/caregivers upon a student being assigned to a specific teacher).
 Due to the nature of the teachers' classroom commitments, meeting assignments, and collaborative experiences, they have limited opportunities for responding to emails during the course of the day.
 Please allow up to 72 hours for their response.

-Granite Academy is committed to discussing student academic progress during any scheduled meetings with the districts and the Education Department will make all efforts to accommodate parent/guardian getting the information to support a student between all settings.
-An education-focused phone call or meeting may be requested by Granite Academy or a parent/guardian to discuss supporting a student when they are struggling academically.
+Granite Academy is committed to discussing student academic progress during any scheduled meetings with the districts and the Education Department will make all efforts to accommodate guardians/caregivers getting the information to support a student between all settings.
+An education-focused phone call or meeting may be requested by Granite Academy or a guardian/caretaker to discuss supporting a student when they are struggling academically.